High court overturns murder conviction in bystander’s death

 Esther Horwich, Colas’ appeals attorney, called Jaffier’s death “tragic” but added that “convicting the wrong person doesn’t make it any better.”

-“The evidence against him was incredibly weak,” she said.
+“The evidence against him was incredibly weak,” she said, noting that witness testimony contained multiple discrepancies.

-A voicemail seeking comment on the court’s decision was left with the Suffolk district attorney’s office.
+A voicemail seeking comment on the court’s decision and whether Colas will be released pending a new trial was left with the Suffolk district attorney’s office.